Alan Turing

 b.
 Awards, Recognition and Royal Pardon

-A few years after the end of World War II, Turing received the Order of the British Empire.
-Turing biographer Andrew Hodges unveiled an official English Heritage blue plaque at his childhood home on what would have been his 86th birthday.
+After the war, he received the Order of the British Empire.
+Turing's biographer Andrew Hodges would have unveiled an English Heritage blue plaque outside his childhood home on his 86th birthday, if he were still alive today.

 III - Ten Lessons Alan Turing Taught Us About Solving Problems